-This is post #14 of a blog series I’m writing including pictures of the recent amazing trip I took with our precious, beautiful daughter Leah.
+This is post #15 and the final blog post of a blog series I’m writing including pictures of the recent amazing trip I took with our precious, beautiful daughter Leah.
 Here are posts:

 #1, My daughter Leah and I went to Ireland,

 #4, Bunratty Folk Park: the waterfall, the lamb, and the fairy village,